nigrosimone/ng-generic-pipe/README.md

 writeMessage('Hello world!', 'Simone', 'Foo', 'Bar', 'Baz')
 ```

 Because `ngGenericPipe` is a pure pipe, the method is memoized.
 This means that the pipe transform the html only if an argument change.
-You can force the change by passing and aditional parameter that change when you need a repaint (see the example below "Call component method with component scope and force change detection
+You can force the change by passing and additional parameter that change when you need a repaint (see the example below "Call component method with component scope and force change detection
 ").

 ## Strong type check